 Summer tapped into her creative well and discovered a new passion for painting.
 She exhibited her works in galleries nationwide, establishing her credibility as a visual artist.

 Summer's popularity declined when she was embroiled in a controversy about homophobic comments she allegedly made about gay fans.
 Although she denied making the comments, her image suffered.

 1992: Gets star on Hollywood Walk of Fame

 Summer received the Walk of Fame's 1,952nd star on the Hollywood Walk of Fame in March 1992.
 Dick Clark and Steven Seagal joined family and fans to celebrate the milestone.

 Summer appeared in the popular TV series "Family Matters."
 She was cast as Aunt Oona.

 Early 2000s: Tops charts in 21st century

 Summer continued to create hit songs early in the 21st century.
 After a 17-year hiatus, she again hit the top.
-Her 2008 album “Crayons” produced three songs that ascended to the top of Billboard’s music charts.
-The last single she created in 2010, entitled “To Paris with Love,” also topped the charts.
+Her 2008 album "Crayons" produced three songs that topped Billboard's music charts.
+The last single she created in 2010, "To Paris with Love," also dominated the charts.

 2003: Writes autobiography